alexharri/website/posts/webgl-gradients.md

 vec3 color3 = vec3(1.0,   0.8, 0.169);
 ```

-and mixing them using $t$ and some clever math:
+We then mix the colors using $t$ and some clever math:

 ```glsl
 float t = gl_FragCoord.x / (CANVAS_WIDTH - 1.0);